Gottman’s Sound Relationship House: Love Maps

 This may seem simple, but some of our most basic emotional needs as a human being are to be seen and to be heard.
 Our children have not often had the experience of a caregiver who pays attention to details or works to give them a voice.
 In regularly doing so, our future mom is right: we can show our children they are safe in our care and we see their preciousness.

-he Gottman Institute even has a Your Child’s Love Map
+Check it out!
+The Gottman Institute even has a Your Child’s Love Map app.

 What is TBRI®?